Updated July 5, 2023

-The COLUMN function asks for only one argument – that is the reference.
+The COLUMN function asks for only one argument – the reference.
 It is the cell or a range of cells for which we want the column number(s).
 It returns a numeric value as the cell reference is always numeric.

 It is important to note at this point:

 - The cell reference in question can be of a single cell or even a group of cells or range.

 - This reference argument is optional.
 If not provided by the user, it simply returns the cell’s reference where the function is called.

 - Including multiple cell references in a single COLUMN, a function is not allowed.

 Now that we have covered the definition, let’s see how this function works.

 This COLUMN is very simple and easy to use.
 Let us now see how to use the COLUMN function with the help of some examples.

 It is a built-in function that functions as a worksheet function, and the best way to understand its functionality is through an example.